Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task

 Using the mean value and the square value calculated recursively, we can get the estimation of feature variance:

 To address the issue of sample imbalance, we record the total count of samples from each category up to the current task.
-Subsequently, we offset the sample count of all categories to match that of the category with the most samples.
-To do this, we recursively acquire the mean and variance of all current samples for each category, and sampled these compensatory samples randomly from the estimated normal distribution $\mathcal{N}(\MU_n, \SIGMA_n^2)$.
-For each different category, its $\MU$ and $\SIGMA$ are usually different.
-Our method recursively calculates the values of $\MU$ and $\SIGMA$ for each category.
-In this paper, we use $\MU^{(y)}$, $\NU^{(y)}$ and $\SIGMA^{(y)}$ to denote the mean, the mean square and the standard deviation for the $y$-th category.
+Subsequently, we offset the sample count of all categories to match that of the category with the most samples inspired by the oversampling methods \cite{SMOTE_Chawla_JAIR2002, LMLE_Huang_CVPR2016, OTOS_Yan_AAAI2019}.
+To do this, we recursively acquire the mean and variance of all current samples for each category and sample these compensatory samples randomly from the estimated normal distribution $\mathcal{N}(\MU_n, \SIGMA_n^2)$.

+For each different class, $\MU$ and $\SIGMA$ are usually different.
+Our method recursively calculates the values of $\MU$ and $\SIGMA$ for each class.
+We use $\MU^{(y)}$, $\NU^{(y)}$, and $\SIGMA^{(y)}$ to denote the mean, the mean square, and the standard deviation for the $y$-th class.

-These compensatory samples then enter the same train process as if they were real samples, serving to update the classifier used solely for inference.
-Given the equivalence of our method for separate training and joint-learning, this process is tantamount to conducting a complete analytical training for the full balanced data.
-It is noteworthy that the classifier post-compensation learning is used only for the current phase's inference, without influencing the $\R_{k}$ and $\Wh_{k}$ used in subsequent recursive learning.
+These compensatory samples enter the same training process as if they were real samples, serving to update the classifier used solely for inference.
+Given the equivalence of our method for separate training and joint-learning, this process is equivalent to conducting complete analytical training for the full balanced data.
+Notably, the classifier in post-compensation learning is used only for the current task's inference, without influencing the $\R_{k}$ and $\Wh_{k}$ used in subsequent tasks.